orstavik/JoiComponents/book/chapter2a_basicMixins_LifeCycle/chapter2c/setup_in_advance.md

 When elements are added to the DOM with `display: none`, their layout is not calculated.
-If you need to calculate layout in advance, use `visibility: hidden` instead of `visibility: hidden`.
+If you need to calculate layout in advance, use `visibility: hidden` instead of `display: none`.

 ```javascript
 class MyEl3 extends HTMLElement {